johntruman/welding_controller/README.md

 <h3>Optional Safety Switches</h3>
 <b>Emergency Switch/E-stop</b><br>
 Provides a way to halt the machine in a panic.
 Connect between D2 and ground of the Arduino Nano.
-Switch must be <i>NORMALLY OPEN.
-The Estop IO pin (D2) is active when pulled to GND.</i>
+Switch must be <i>NORMALLY OPEN</i>.
+The Estop IO pin (D2) is active when pulled to GND.<br>
 <br>
 <b>Limit switches/Endstops</b><br>
 Limits the carriage travel within a safe range.
 Install microswitches at either end of the rails.
 Wire each switch between D9 and ground, in <i>NORMALLY OPEN</i> position.